How to copy and paste from multiple registers in vim and neovim?

 :"Ay

 Note: The vim integrated registers work for the buffers opened under the same vim process.
 The registers are not updated concurrently for two different vim processes.
-For copy-pasting between two different vim processes, the system clipboard is the best option.
+For copy-pasting between two different vim processes, the system board is the best option.

 Customizing VIM for increased productivity

 Vim provides tons of features and to be honest no one uses all these features at once.
-Moreover copy-pasting from/to register is a little complex.
-To deal with this problem you can set the custom vim shortcuts for commands you use regularly.
+Moreover, copy-pasting from/to register is a little complex.
+To deal with this problem, you can set the custom vim shortcuts for commands you use regularly.
 Here are some of the suggested key re-mappings that can help you out in faster copy-pasting

 :vnoremap <Leader>y "+y